willfanguy/local-transcription-service/DEVELOPMENT.md

 **Key Observations**:
 1. The first recording's completion handler fires **AFTER** stopRecognition() completes, suggesting async autoreleased objects linger
-2. After autoreleasepool changes (attempt 8), crash moved EARLIER - now crashes immediately on hotkey press for second recording, before even reaching AppDelegate's hotkey handler or showing UI
-3. This suggests the autorelease corruption is so severe that even accessing manager objects (speechManager, audioManager) in the hotkey callback triggers the crash
+2. Crash happens on **second hotkey press**, during autorelease pool drain in the main event loop
+3. The crash address changes each time, indicating different autoreleased objects are being corrupted
+4. Pattern is 100% reproducible: first recording always works, second always crashes

+**Root Cause Analysis**:
+The `recognitionTask` completion handler runs **asynchronously** after cleanup completes.
+This handler creates autoreleased objects (when accessing `result.bestTranscription.formattedString` or `error.localizedDescription`) that internally reference the stopped AVAudioEngine.
+These autoreleased objects don't drain immediately - they wait for the next event.
+When the user presses the hotkey for the second recording, the autorelease pool tries to drain, encounters already-deallocated engine internals, and crashes.

-**Attempted Fixes** (all failed):
+**Attempted Fixes** (9 attempts):
 1. ✗ Removed `testRecognition()`, switched to `startRecognition()` - still crashed
 2. ✗ Added `audioEngine.reset()` after stopping - still crashed
 3. ✗ Moved `audioEngine.reset()` to before starting - still crashed
 4. ✗ Removed redundant `removeTap()` call from start - still crashed
 5. ✗ Added completion handler guards for cancelled tasks - still crashed
 6. ✗ Wrapped cleanup in `autoreleasepool { }` - still crashed
-7. ✗ Wrapped start sequence in `autoreleasepool { }` - MADE IT WORSE (crash moved earlier)
+7. ✗ Wrapped start sequence in `autoreleasepool { }` - MADE IT WORSE (crash moved earlier to hotkey press)
-8. ✗ Combined: aggressive autoreleasepool boundaries everywhere - MADE IT WORSE (now crashes on hotkey press before any setup)
+8. ✗ Combined: aggressive autoreleasepool boundaries everywhere - MADE IT WORSE (crash before any setup)

-**Current Theory**:
-The autorelease pool from the first recording's completion handler contains corrupted objects (likely AVAudioEngine or SFSpeechRecognizer internals).
-Initially crashed after "Recognition started successfully" during pool drain.
-After adding autoreleasepool boundaries, crash moved EARLIER to immediately on hotkey press, suggesting the corruption is so deep that even accessing the manager objects triggers it.
-The autoreleasepool changes may have accelerated when the corrupted objects get released, but didn't fix the underlying corruption.
+9. ✗ **Fresh AVAudioEngine per recording** - Changed from reusing single engine to creating new instance each time - still crashed
+   - Modified AudioEngineManager to create fresh `AVAudioEngine()` for each recording
+   - Added `getFreshEngine()` method
+   - In AppDelegate: get fresh engine → set on speech manager → start recognition
+   - Removed call to `audioManager.stopEngine()` after recording to let old engine stay in memory (gets replaced on next recording)
+10. 🧪 **IN TESTING: autoreleasepool in completion handler** - Wrap recognitionTask completion handler body in autoreleasepool to force immediate cleanup of autoreleased objects created by Speech framework

+**What We Learned**:
+- Reusing AVAudioEngine vs creating fresh instances makes no difference
+- Adding autoreleasepool boundaries at start/stop call sites makes things worse (forces early drain of corrupted objects)
+- The corruption comes from Speech framework's internal autoreleased objects that reference engine internals
+- Stopping the engine immediately vs letting it linger makes no difference
+- The completion handler is the source of the autoreleased objects
+- Objects created by `result.bestTranscription.formattedString` are likely the culprits

-**Latest Code State** (LocalDictation/Core/SpeechRecognitionManager.swift):
+**Current Code State** (2025-11-06 evening):
-- Cleanup wrapped in `autoreleasepool { }` with forced double-drain
+- AudioEngineManager creates fresh AVAudioEngine for each recording via `getFreshEngine()`
+- Old engine left in memory after recording, replaced when next fresh engine created
+- Removed all autoreleasepool wrappers from start/stop methods
-- Start sequence wrapped in `autoreleasepool { }` for clean boundaries
+- **NEW**: Completion handler wrapped in `autoreleasepool { }` to drain Speech framework objects immediately

-- Removed `reset()` calls entirely
-- Added explicit cancel + nil old objects before creating new ones
+**Theory on Latest Fix (attempt 10)**:
+By wrapping the completion handler in autoreleasepool, we force immediate cleanup of autoreleased objects created when accessing `result.bestTranscription` and `error.localizedDescription`.
+This should prevent them from lingering until the next event.
+Unlike attempts 6-8 (which wrapped the *call sites*), this wraps the *callback site* where Apple's frameworks create the problematic objects.

+**If This Fails, Next Steps**:
+1. **Add artificial delay** - DispatchQueue.main.asyncAfter with 0.5s delay before allowing second recording
+2. **Manually drain autorelease pool** - Call private/undocumented pool drain after completion handler
-- All operations synchronous on main thread (no background dispatch)
+3. **Avoid accessing transcription in completion** - Store raw result, access transcription later on main thread

-**Next Steps to Try**:
-1. **Add delay between recordings** - Test if waiting 1-2 seconds allows autorelease pool to naturally drain
-2. **Don't reuse AVAudioEngine** - Create fresh engine for each recording (expensive but may work)
-3. **Investigate AVAudioEngine internals** - Check Apple forums/docs for known reuse issues
-4. **Try older AVAudioEngine patterns** - Look for deprecated but more stable APIs
-5. **Consider alternative frameworks** - Evaluate if Audio Toolbox or lower-level APIs avoid this issue
+4. **File radar with Apple** - This may be a Speech framework bug with autoreleased objects
+5. **Alternative approach**: Use lower-level Audio Toolbox + AVAudioConverter instead of AVAudioEngine

 **Files Involved**:
 - `LocalDictation/Core/SpeechRecognitionManager.swift` (lines 138-313)